jeff-hager-dev/mongo-seed/README.md

 # mongo-seed
 A little node module that will allow a user to clear a mongo database and then populate it from a given json file.

+## Purpose

+I built this to help with testing MEAN stack applications.
+So, you may be asking "Why did you do this?" or "Why not use RAKE?" or "Why not use another packages that do something similar?".
+My answer is part "I couldn't find exactly what I needed" and part "It sounded fun to write my own package to do this".

+To explain the first part more I will break down in to my use cases.

+1. Version Data
+   - I want to different types of data source to version data.
+See seed types of what I wanted.
+2. Precise control on data for specific states
+   - See point 1 then add the ability to write functions to set up data.
+3. Able to export just collections from mongodb
+    - I liked using mongoexport to get certain collections of data of only want I need.
+4. Load multiple Databases
+    - This is the one that really sold me.
+I wanted to be able to stand up two isolated databases with specific data sets
+5. Readable seeds
+    - Since the seeds can be super lean and in readable JSON it should be easy to manipulate them to fit test cases.
+6. I like even number lists or lists that end at 3.
+    - Don't Judge me

+To explain the second part more...it sounded fun and it was.

+TL;DR: I wanted it my way and I wanted to do it.

 ## Types of Seeds

 ### Directory Seed